srinivas1528/codefights-Arcade/README.md

-Gives the solutions for the basic solutions while dealing with the Codefights basic algoithm solutions.
+Gives the solutions for the basic problems while dealing with the Codefights basic algorithmic questions.
 Kindly recommend changes for any alternative approach.

 # codefights-Arcade